huggingface/blog/hf-bitsandbytes-integration.md

 ### Hardware requirements

 8-bit tensor cores are not supported on the CPU. bitsandbytes can be run on 8-bit tensor core-supported hardware, which are Turing and Ampere GPUs (RTX 20s, RTX 30s, A40-A100, T4+).
-For example, Google Colab GPUs are usually NVIDIA T4 GPUs, and their latest generation of GPUs does support 8-bit cores.
+For example, Google Colab GPUs are usually NVIDIA T4 GPUs, and their latest generation of GPUs does support 8-bit tensor cores.
 Our demos are based on Google Colab so check them out below!

 ### Installation